 You can rest assured that the Art Academy's Financial Aid Office will provide you with the information you need to make sound financial decisions regarding your education.
 And each Financial Aid employee is held to the strictest ethical principles as defined by our code of conduct..

-The first step is to complete the FAFSA (Free Application for Federal Student Aid) online at www.fafsa.ed.gov any time after January 1.
+The first step is to complete the FAFSA (Free Application for Federal Student Aid) online at www.fafsa.gov any time after October 1.
 The Art Academy’s school code is 003011.
-You will need to have completed your tax return for the previous year in order to accurately file your FAFSA.
-You may submit a FAFSA with estimated tax information, but you will have to correct your FAFSA data once your taxes are complete.
+You will need to -have you tax return from the prior, prior year in order to complete your FAFSA.
+So for the 2017-18 award year you will need your 2015 tax return.

-The student, and one parent (if the student is under the age of 24), will need a unique PIN number which will be used to electronically sign the FAFSA each year.
-Keep your PIN in a safe place as it will be used to sign a Master Promissory Note (MPN) as well if the student/parent wishes to pursue student/parent plus loans.
+The student, and one parent (if the student is under the age of 24), will need a Federal Student Aid (FSA) ID which will be used to electronically sign the FAFSA each year.
+Please keep this ID in a safe place as it will be used to sign a Master Promissory Note (MPN) as well if the student/parent wishes to pursue student/parent plus loans.